 |Economics (XH C1)

-The Department’s unique five year integrated programme, launched in 2006, leads to Master of Arts (M.A.) degree in two major streams – Development Studies and English Studies.
-With this programme, IITM is poised to cross a milestone in fulfilling its role in higher education in liberal arts and social sciences.
+The Department’s unique five-year integrated programme, offered between 2006 and 2022, led to Master of Arts (M.A.) degree in two major streams – Development Studies and English Studies.

-The M.A. programme reflects the multi-disciplinary nature of the fundamental concepts in humanities and social sciences.
-During the first two years, the students are introduced to a variety of common subjects related to all the two major disciplines.
-Such a curriculum aims to produce masters in Humanities and Social Sciences to cater to the growing demands of academia, government, public and private sector enterprises, NGOs, and other organisations.
-The programme also provides an opportunity for our students and faculty to be in close and constant touch with those of the Engineering, Sciences and Management departments.
+The integrated M.A. programme reflected the multi-disciplinary nature of the fundamental concepts in humanities and social sciences.
+During the first two years, the students were introduced to a variety of common subjects related to all the major disciplines.
+Such a curriculum aimed to produce masters in Humanities and Social Sciences to cater to the growing demands of academia, government, public and private sector enterprises, NGOs, and other organisations.
+The programme also provided an opportunity for our students and faculty to be in close and constant touch with those of the Engineering, Sciences and Management departments.

 Follow this link https://hss.iitm.ac.in/development-studies/ to the list of core courses offered by the department for the M.A.
 (Development Studies).